-There is 5% tolerance among these numbers due to optical component variations.
-BenQ recommends that if you intend to permanently install the projector, you should physically test the projection size and distance using the actual projector before you permanently install it, so as to make allowance for this projector's optical characteristics.
+There is 3% tolerance among these numbers in Table A1, Table A2, Table B1, and Table B2 due to optical component variations.

+BenQ recommends that if you intend to permanently install the projector, you should physically test the projection size and distance using the actual projector in situ before you permanently install it, so as to make allowance for this projector's optical characteristics.
 This will help you determine the exact mounting position so that it best suits your installation location.